elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What happens during initial state of opening a websocket connection?
+### What happens during the initial state of opening a WebSocket connection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When new WebSocket(url) is created, it starts connecting immediately.
-During the connection, the browser (using headers) asks the server: “Do you support Websocket?”
+  <div><strong>Interview Response:</strong> When a new WebSocket(URL) gets created, it starts connecting immediately.
+During the connection, the browser (using headers) asks the server: “Do you support WebSocket?”
 And if the server replies “yes”, then the talk continues in WebSocket protocol.
-At this point we are using the websocket protocol to communicate with the server.
-The basic order it the request (a question), response (the answer), and the websocket interactive (active conversation).
+At this point, we are using the WebSocket protocol to communicate with the server.
+The preliminary order is the request (a question), response (the answer), and the WebSocket interactive (active conversation).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> of browser headers for request made by new WebSocket<br /><br />